G-Node/python-odml/docs/index.md

-# odml
+# odML

 <img src="./images/odMLLogo.png" alt="odml" style="width: 150px;"/>

-odML (open metadata Markup Language) is an [data model](./data_model.md) for storing arbitrary metadata.
-The underlying data model offers a way to store metadata in a structured human- and machine-readable way.
+odML (open metadata Markup Language) is a file format for storing arbitrary metadata.
+The underlying [data model](./data_model.md) offers a way to store metadata in a structured human- and machine-readable way.
 Well organized metadata management is a key component to guarantee reproducibility of experiments and to track provenance of performed analyses.

 *python-odml* is the python library for reading and writing odml metadata files.
 It is a registered research resource with